-State Priorities
+State priorities

 In 2020, the COVID-19 pandemic exposed worldwide vulnerabilities, drawing attention to the need for healthy communities and resilient economies.
-The State Government of Western Australia's priorities at www.wa.gov.au/government/wa-recovery.
+The State Government of Western Australia responded with a WA Recovery Plan.
+Learn more about the Government of Western Australia's priorities at www.wa.gov.au/government/wa-recovery.